 Hardware guy.
 Y Combinator S12 and S15, ECE @ Georgia Tech.
-Built robots, embedded devices, and now working on a medical device.
+Built robots, embedded devices (one was medical), and now doing RF stuff.

 I've run a successful Indiegogo campaign for a hardware product and talked to people at Indiegogo and Kickstarter, as well as a bunch of other startups that have successfully crowdfunded.
 I know the tricks and techniques to give you high confidence your campaign will explode before you even launch it.
 And explaining it only takes a few minutes.